-An emotional support animal typically has more rights than a therapy dog – such as being allowed on flights and exempt from pet policies in housing opportunities – but they are not as specialized as a service dog.
+An emotional support animal typically has more rights than a therapy dog – such as being exempt from pet policies in housing opportunities – but they are not as specialized as a service dog.
 While an emotional support animal is often recommended for individuals with mental health issues, they are not recommended for physical complications, whereas a service dog may be recommended for physical disorders such as fibromyalgia.

 A service dog is a dog that has been trained to provide help and support to its owner.
 In the US, dogs can be trained to support all kinds of disabilities from physical to mental such as diabetes, autism, and fibromyalgia.
 They are trained to perform specific tasks and are classed as working dogs that should not be petted by the public when they are supporting their owner.
 They are allowed into buildings, shops and other places that pet dogs are not allowed into so they can provide 24/7 care and support.

 Most people who have pets find that their dog or cat is extremely sensitive to pain and helps to comfort them when in discomfort.
 They often cuddle up and lie next to their owners, particularly when they think they are in pain.
 Pets can be great companions, they care help and support you as well as being a great security guard for your house.
 This is particularly handy for older people who may live alone, a dog will bark if there is something suspicious and could ward off a burglar.
 They are great for anyone living alone as they can keep them company and give them purpose and routine to their day.